MasterRoCcO/i-matik/README.md

-  -c,--config			show not freetz-ng configuration dialog -s,--skip-image2memory	do not create inmemory image -yo,--yes-oscam		The image is with oscam add-on and an oscam is created -to,--tool-oscam              oscam ToolChain -do,--del-oscam		delete the old oscam and build a new one -deloscam			delete all oscams
+  -c,--config			show not freetz-ng configuration dialog -s,--skip-image2memory	do not create inmemory image -yo,--yes-oscam		The image is with oscam add-on and an oscam is created -yoe,--yes-oscam		The image is with oscam_emu add-on and an oscam is created -to,--tool-oscam              oscam ToolChain -do,--del-oscam		delete the old oscam and build a new one -deloscam			delete all oscams